Manufacturers Trust Company Building: SOM involvement

-SOM was hired to devise new plans for the Manufacturers Trust branch; two theories are given as to how the firm became involved with the project.
-Gordon Bunshaft told architecture writer Carol Herselle Krinsky that Manufacturers Trust consulted SOM upon the suggestion of Lou Crandall, a member of Manufacturers Trust's board of directors and the head of the company that built SOM's Lever House.
+SOM was hired to devise new plans for the Manufacturers Trust branch; there are two possible explanations for how the firm became involved with the project.
+The architecture writer Carol Herselle Krinsky wrote that Manufacturers Trust consulted SOM upon the suggestion of Lou Crandall, a member of Manufacturers Trust's board of directors and the head of the company that built SOM's Lever House.
 SOM may have also gotten the commission through one of its principals, Louis Skidmore, who was on the board of directors for another Manufacturers Trust branch, and who was friends with Flanigan, the bank's CEO.
 In either case, SOM was initially invited to look at Walker & Pool's plans and suggest improvements to the design.
-Krinsky quotes Bunshaft as having called Crandall one hour after first looking at the plans, saying that it would be more worthwhile and cheaper to redesign the building completely.
+Krinsky wrote that Bunshaft had called Crandall one hour after first looking at the plans, saying that it would be more worthwhile and cheaper to redesign the building completely.

 The agreement between Manufacturers Trust and Mutual Life was changed in 1953 so that Manufacturers Trust, rather than Mutual Life, would be responsible for all construction costs.
 The building could contain between 25000 and 70000 ft2 above ground, with its ground story occupying the entire plot, and the height restriction for the lot at 508 Fifth Avenue remained in place.
 Manufacturers Trust could theoretically build a larger structure, but the zoning restrictions of the area required buildings with more than 75000 ft2 to provide off-street loading platforms.
 Furthermore, a skyscraper would require elevator banks that took up much of the first floor on the small site, thus relegating the bank to another floor, which it considered to be undesirable.
 Manufacturers Trust wanted the building to have an "inviting look", and laid out practical considerations: the building had to accommodate high volumes of customers and it had to be designed so that it could be adapted for other businesses if necessary.

-Skidmore held an informal competition among SOM's junior architects.
-Charles Evan Hughes III's winning design featured glass walls and a plainly visible bank vault.
-Building plans were submitted in April 1953, and the glass facade was installed by July 1954.
+SOM's junior architects participated in an informal architectural design competition for the bank building.
+They drew up the designs over one weekend, offering a $50 prize.
+The contest's rules stipulated that the building could not be more than 60 ft tall, since another property owner held an easement on the property above that point.
+Charles Evan Hughes III submitted the winning design, which featured glass walls and a plainly visible bank vault.
+Bunshaft was then tasked with revising Hughes's proposal.
+Flanigan requested that the design be flexible enough to accommodate another use if the bank went out of business.
+Building plans were submitted to the city government in April 1953, and excavations were completed that November.
+The glass facade was being installed by July 1954.